chemprop/chemprop/.github/CONTRIBUTING.md

   [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/)
   with the branch name relating to the feature you are going to add.
-* When you are ready for others to examine and comment on your new feature, navigate to your fork of pyscreener on GitHub and open a [pull request](https://help.github.com/articles/using-pull-requests/) (PR).
+* When you are ready for others to examine and comment on your new feature, navigate to your fork of `chemprop` on GitHub and open a [pull request](https://help.github.com/articles/using-pull-requests/) (PR).
 Note that after you launch a PR from one of your fork's branches, all subsequent commits to that branch will be added to the open pull request